realA10001986/Remote/README.md

 *The maximum bitrate is __128kpbs__.
 The free [Adapter](https://macroplant.com/adapter/audio-converter) tool can re-encode your mp3 files in batches.*

 To be recognized, your mp3 files need to be organized in music folders named *music0* through *music9*.
 The folder number is 0 by default, i.e. the player starts searching for music in folder *music0*.
-To select a different folder, select it in the Config Portal ("Settings"), through the TCD (705x) or HA/MQTT (MP_FOLDER_x).
+The folder number can be changed in the Config Portal ("Settings") or through the TCD keypad (```705x```) or HA/MQTT (```MP_FOLDER_x```).

 The names of the audio files must only consist of three-digit numbers, starting at 000.mp3, in consecutive order.
 No numbers should be left out.
 Each folder can hold up to 1000 files (000.mp3-999.mp3).

 Since manually renaming mp3 files is somewhat cumbersome, the firmware can do this for you: Just copy your files with their original filenames to a music folder of your choice; when selecting that folder, the files will be sorted alphabetically and renamed according to the 3-digit name scheme.
 (If you want your tracks in a specific order, you must rename them, for instance by inserting a letter or number at the start.)
 The renaming process can take a while (11 minutes for 1000 files in bad cases).
-Mac users are advised to delete the ._ files from the SD before putting it back into the Dash Gauges as this speeds up the process.
+Mac users are advised to delete the ._ files from the SD before putting it back into the Remote as this speeds up the process.
 While the renaming is in progress, the Remote's display shows how many files are still left to be processed.

 To add files to a music folder later, just copy them to the folder and delete the file "TCD_DONE.TXT" (so that the firmware knows that something has changed).

-To start and stop music playback, hold "O.O" for 2 seconds.
-Briefly pressing "O.O" jumps to the previous track, pressing "RESET" to the next one.
-(The same can be achieved by entering codes on the TCD's keypad: 7002 = previous track, 7005 = play/stop, 7008 = next track).
+To start and stop music playback, hold _O.O_ for 2 seconds.
+Briefly pressing _O.O_ jumps to the previous track, pressing _RESET_ to the next one.
+(The same can be achieved by entering codes on the TCD's keypad: ```7002``` = previous track, ```7005``` = play/stop, ```7008``` = next track).

 By default, the tracks are played in order, starting at 000.mp3, followed by 001.mp3 and so on.
-Holding "RESET" toggles Shuffle mode.
-Shuffle mode is saved and persistent accross reboots.
+Holding _RESET_ toggles Shuffle mode.
+Shuffle mode is saved and persistent across reboots.

 See [here](#buttons-oo-and-reset) and [here](#tcd-remote-command-reference) for a list of controls of the music player.